 'Liz Martin, one of Australia's most versatile talents' - Meg Crawford, Rhythms Magazine

-And with the imminent release of the Liz Martin Band’s new collection of songs – Led Me Down – that reputation is about to take a step up as Martin delivers an accomplished and genre-pushing array of songs that illustrate her prodigious talents.
+And with the release of the Liz Martin Band’s new collection of songs – Led Me Down – that reputation is about to take a step up as Martin delivers an accomplished and genre-pushing array of songs that illustrate her prodigious talents.

 A Sydney-based and award winning musician, Martin has performed extensively throughout her hometown on a wide variety of projects including: ‘Walking on Air’ with Aerialise troupe at The Opera House Studio; ‘Night Time’ and ‘Music for Trees’ programs at The Carriageworks.

 There’s also been numerous headliner gigs at venues including: Venue 505, Opera Bar, Riverside Theatres, Australian Museum, Art Gallery of NSW, Red Rattler, Camelot, Vanguard, Basement, Manning Bar, Metro Lair.